Purpose and Scope

 Accordingly and consistent with Board Policy B.11.3 Complaints of Discrimination or Harassment, the College has established these procedures for purposes of processing all student-involved complaints of discrimination or harassment not better resolved with other College procedures, except that allegations of sexual harassment as defined by Title IX (including sexual assault, domestic violence, dating violence, and stalking), will be processed in a manner consistent with Board Policy B.13 Sex Discrimination Title IX Sexual Harassment Policies and Procedures for Employees and Students.

 The purpose of these procedures is to provide a prompt and effective process to reduce, remove, and remedy any complaint of discrimination that interferes with student access to the College’s educational programs, activities, and resources based on a protected class.
-Complaints regarding classroom management or instruction, grade appeals, and other academic disputes will not be resolved through this policy unless said concerns are a result of discriminatory actions.
+Complaints regarding classroom management or instruction, student code of conduct violations, grade appeals, and other academic disputes will not be resolved through this policy unless said concerns are a result of discriminatory actions.

 - Administrative withdrawal